treytuscai/DeepNeuralLib/README.md

-# 🧠 DeepNeuralLib – CS 444 Projects
+# 🧠 DeepNeuralLib
-A deep learning library developed for Colby College's CS444.
-Implements, trains, and evaluates deep CNNs including VGG, ResNet, and InceptionNet on CIFAR-10 and CIFAR-100 datasets using TensorFlow and cloud GPU compute.
-Modular, extensible, and performance-focused.
+Implements, trains, and evaluates deep convolutional neural networks—including VGG, ResNet, and InceptionNet—on CIFAR-10 and CIFAR-100 using TensorFlow’s low-level API.
+Built for modularity, extensibility, and performance on cloud GPUs.